Grossman School of Business

 Tim Silman is Program Director at Lonely Whale, a US-based NGO focused on market-based ocean conservation and innovation.
 Most recently, Tim led Lonely Whale’s Unwrap the Future program, which included the TOM FORD Plastic Innovation Prize and Accelerator, focused on scalable and biologically degradable alternatives to thin-film plastic.
 Prior to leading the prize, Tim was a Senior Manager at XPRIZE focused on strategic partnerships and innovation design, and worked as a researcher and consultant for government, philanthropic, and private sector clients for over a decade.

-• Panelist: Impact Investing and the State of ESG
+• Panelist: Impact Investing & Sustainable Finance

 Body